rmccrear/codex-lv3-may-2025/week5/db-mini-project/OVERALL_PLAN.md

    - Set up the Supabase client
    - Connect your React app to the database

+**⚠️ Important Note**: Do NOT use the starter code for `App.jsx` from the Supabase setup guide.
+That code puts everything in one file, but we'll be organizing our app into separate components.
+Follow the component structure outlined in Step 5 below instead.

 **For this potluck app, make sure to:**

 - Create a table named `potluck_meals` with these columns: